Guide for suppliers

 • Risk mitigation.

-OS is also committed to the government transparency agenda and the publication requirements of the 2015 PCRs.
-OS will publish the following information on its website:
+OS is also committed to the government transparency agenda and the publication requirements of the Procurement Act 2023.
+OS will publish the following information on the Central Digital Platform (CDP):

 Our requirements